Agent Skills: Aitesis Protocol

 Trigger Signals

-| Signal | Detection | |--------|-----------| | Novel domain | Knowledge area not previously addressed in session | | Implicit requirements | Task carries unstated assumptions | | Ambiguous scope | Multiple valid interpretations exist and AI cannot determine intended approach from available context | | Environmental dependency | Relies on external state (configs, APIs, versions) |
+| Signal | Inference | |--------|-----------| | Novel domain | Knowledge area not previously addressed in session | | Implicit requirements | Task carries unstated assumptions | | Ambiguous scope | Multiple valid interpretations exist and AI cannot determine intended approach from available context | | Environmental dependency | Relies on external state (configs, APIs, versions) | | Prior-decision implication | Prospect references or rests on a decision made in an earlier session (rationale, commitment, convention) not present in current conversation context |

 Skip: